 Step By Step

-2. Assign parameters in the problem python file.
+- Assign parameters in the problem python file.
 In this case, the problem has been called flow_around_cylinder and the problem specific parameters are defined in the problem() function.
 More example problems can be found in the problems folder.
 In particular, the boundary labels mentioned in step 1 for assigning boundary properties as well as the Problem Specific Variables mentioned earlier in this blog.
 It is essential the walls, inlet and outlet are set correctly to solve the problem.
-Also, depending on which solver was tested, the unsteady solver "basic" and / or "basic_IPCS_Adj" was switched to a steady solver "basicnewton" and vice-versa.
+Also, depending on which solver was tested, the unsteady solver

-3. Run the problem from the command prompt python sauce.py problem=flow_around_cylinder
+and vice-versa. - Run the problem from the command prompt

 Reviewing The Results